adilkhr/my-ms3-project/README.md

 * Javascript - Programming language used to create functions working for the site
 * Python - Programming language used to control backend development of the site
 * Flask - Framework + Extensions
-* Materialize - CSS Framework used fro structure, buttons and some styling around the site, aswell as media functions for images
+* [Materialize](https://materializecss.com/) - CSS Framework used fro structure, buttons and some styling around the site, aswell as media functions for images
-* jQuery - Used for Materialize initialising
+* [jQuery](https://jquery.com/) - Used for Materialize initialising
-* Gitpod.io - Used for creating the workspace for writing the code.
+* [Gitpod.io](https://www.gitpod.io/) - Used for creating the workspace for writing the code.
 Using the command line terminal for commiting and pushing to GIT Hub
-* GitHub - Used for hosting repositories
+* [GitHub](https://github.com/) - Used for hosting repositories
 * GIT - Used for pushing the code to repositories

 ### Front End

-* Google fonts - Used for the Font
+* [Google fonts](https://fonts.google.com/) - Used for the Font
-* Font Awesome - For the icons used
+* [Font Awesome](https://fontawesome.com/) - For the icons used

 ### Backend

-* MongoDB - Used as the database to store the users details, aswell as storing words created by users
+* [MongoDB](https://account.mongodb.com/account/login?n=%2Fv2%2F60e4812e2528e83f16f7d2bc&nextHash=%23clusters) - Used as the database to store the users details, aswell as storing words created by users
-* Heroku - Used to host the deployed project
+* [Heroku](https://id.heroku.com/login) - Used to host the deployed project

 ### Planning

-* Balsamic Wireframes - Used to create the wireframe design of the site
+* [Balsamic Wireframes](https://balsamiq.com/) - Used to create the wireframe designs of the site

 ### Flask